List of Food Wars!: Shokugeki no Soma characters: Taki Tsunozaki

 Taki Tsunozaki (角崎 瀧, Tsunozaki Taki), an 88th-generation graduate who held the second seat in the Council, she owns the Spanish restaurant Taki Amarillo which she opened a year after graduating.
 She first appears as a judge in the Fall Classic semifinals.
 She has long dark hair and has an aggressive and short temper, talking about beating up people she does not like.
 She bullies Sonoka because of the latter's large breasts; disrespects Hinako by calling her an old hag; but respects Fuyumi.

 Sonoka Kikuchi

 Sonoka Kikuchi (木久知 園果, Kikuchi Sonoka), a graduate of the 89th class and the second seat on the Council, owns a Western cuisine restaurant Shunkatei in which she opened within a year after graduating.
-She first appears in the Fall Classic semifinals.
+She first appeared in the Fall Classic semifinals.
 She has light hair tied in a ribbon and is fairly busty.
 She tends to get bossed around by her senpai Taki Tsunozaki.
 While judging Akira and Ryo's semifinal match in the Fall Classic, Sonoka is unable to decide until Gin Dojima intervenes.